History of Lamborghini: 2011–present – Aventador, end of Gallardo production, Huracán and Urus

 Introduced as a concept at the 2012 Pebble Beach Concours D'Elegance, the Urus would be unveiled in its production form in 2017.
 It would be the second off-road vehicle produced by the company since the LM002 which was introduced under the Mimran ownership.
 The Urus is based on a Volkswagen platform and shares its engine with the Porsche Cayenne but uses its own distinctive technologies such as using the biggest carbon ceramic brakes to ever be fitted on a vehicle.
 The Urus was first styled as a concept by Fillipo Perini, the company's former chief designer but would later be refined by Mitja Borkert, the current chief designer of Lamborghini.
 The design language of the Urus is heavily influenced by the Aventador.

 On 3 September 2019, Lamborghini would unveil its first hybrid automobile called the Sián FKP 37.
-The first half of the name meant "flash of lightning" in Italian, a name befitting to the new model due to the technology it used while the second half was a tribute to late Volkswagen Group Chairman Ferdinand Piëch with "FKP" being the initials of his name and "37" being the last two digits of his birth year.
+The first half of the name meant "flash of lightning" in Italian, a name befitting to the new model due to the technology it used while the second half was a tribute to late Volkswagen Group chairman Ferdinand Piëch with "FKP" being the initials of his name and "37" being the last two digits of his birth year.
 The Sián used the ultimate iteration of the V12 engine from the Aventador SVJ, but would combine it with an electric motor powered by a supercapacitor (in essence, an enlarged version of the supercapacitor used in the Aventador's starter motor) to store energy.
-The supercapacitor was used due to its ability to more efficiently store electrical energy than a conventional lithium ion battery.
+The supercapacitor was used due to its ability to more efficiently store electrical energy than a conventional lithium-ion battery.
 The capacitors would be charged by the car's regenerative braking system instead of a conventional power outlet.
 While the role of electric motor would be limited to only aid in parking the car and to counter the effects of deceleration, the Sián FKP 37 would be the brand's first entry in the more mainstream hybrid market and would proclaim itself to be the most powerful Lamborghini automobile.

 In July 2020, the company announced the production of the 10,000th unit of the Urus.

 In July 2021, the company announced the end of the line of the Aventador.
-It announced that there will soon be a new electric car replacing it.
+It announced that there will soon be a new hybrid car replacing it.
 The last Lamborghini Aventador is the 2022 Lamborghini Aventador Ultimae.